 The course is lead by Dr Ana Cristina Peterson, a fabulous and professional professor that has ably led the program since 2009.
 Ana Cristina is adored by students who have taken the program in the past and will make sure that you make the most of your academic experience in Mexico.
 A small number of guest lecturers and health care professionals will also assist with teaching on the course.

-You will stay in homestay accommodation arranged by La Salle’s Centre for International Exchanges and Languages (CIEL).
-CIEL have worked with the homestay families for many years and, as a result, have refined their list to an excellent selection of homestay ‘families’.
+You will be in a homestay accommodation arranged by La Salle’s Centre for International Exchanges and Languages (CIEL).
+CIEL have worked with the homestay families for many years and, as a result, have refined their list to an excellent selection of homestay ‘familites’.

 Your accommodation will be in a twin-share room with one other student from the program.
 Typically the homestays are within a 10-15 minute walk of the La Salle campus, in a beautiful and safe part of Mexico City called ‘La Condesa’.